-For a full description of the IELTS test components, please ensure you also read the IELTS Information for Candidates booklet.
+For a full description of the IELTS test sections, please ensure you also read the IELTS Information for candidates booklet.

 ِِAlso download IELTS application form from here.